afontcu/afontcu.dev/content/blog/back-to-basics.md

 **The software should be easy to change.** Easy to delete.

-To make it happen, software should be simple.
+Thus, software should be simple.
 Everything should be.
 Making hard things is making stuff that's hard to change.

 ## Maintain a constant pace